• LAUNCH YOUR DREAM

 You, the women of our nation, have been an inspiration to us, showing us the way towards a more humane and caring society.
 We owe it to you – and to our collective selves – to build a society where women genuinely share equally in the social, economic and cultural fruits of society.
 (Source: nelsonmandela.org)

-There is still much to be done to help raise up the women of the world into places of dignity, safety, and opportunity.
+Much must be done to help raise the world’s women into places of dignity, safety, and opportunity.
 I am grateful for the challenge.
-I am grateful for being a woman from South Africa.
+I am grateful to be a woman from South Africa.

 Sue Levy